jmaurelli/ai-workflow-system/dev_workflow/generate-and-process/gen-tasks-and-testing.md

 ## Objective
 Transform a Lean PRD into actionable tasks with integrated testing guidance.
 This process combines task generation and lightweight TDD into a streamlined approach suitable for solo MVP development.

----

-## Quickstart
-- Locate the PRD at `/prd/prd-[feature-name].md` (slug: lowercase, kebab-case).
-- Create `/tasks/` if missing.
-- Generate 3–5 parent tasks, each with test-related subtasks and acceptance criteria.
-- Produce smoke test stubs alongside code; list both implementation and test paths.
-- Save as `/tasks/tasks-[feature-name].md`.
-Keep to one page for MVP.

----

 ## Workflow Steps